lxzhu/lxzhu.github.io/_posts/2020-06-02-linux-basic-commands-list.md

 1. split: split files by lines, by size or by number of chunks
 1. tr: translate, squeeze, and/or delete characters
 1. tee: redirect output to multiple files or processes
+1. base64: encode content to base64 or decode from base64 file
+1. tar: archive files
+1. gzip: compare a file
+1. gpg: encrypt a file

 ## administrator